Nirekha Peak Climbing

 Question: How much additional money do I need per day?

 Answer: You can allocate US$ 08 – 10 for a lunch/dinner in Kathmandu and it depends on your spending habits.
-US$ 7 to 10 US$ each day will be enough to buy bottles of water, chocolates, tea coffee, and some drinks while you are on trek.
+US$ 7 to 10 US$ each day will be enough to buy bottles of water, chocolates, tea coffee, and some drinks while you are on your trek.

 Nirekha peak climbing highlights

-- Discover the best Himalayan view in 360 deg angle from Renjo la, Klapatthar & Kongma la.
+- Discover the best Himalayan view at 360 deg angles from Renjo la, Klapatthar & Kongma la.

-- Challenging Nirekha peak summit offers the best scenery of all khumbu Himalayas.
+- Challenging Nirekha peak summit offers the best scenery of all Khumbu Himalayas.

-- Sherpa Buddhism, ancient monastery, Local sherpa and their life styles.
+- Sherpa Buddhism, an ancient monastery, Local sherpa, and their lifestyles.

 Nirekha peak climbing Note:

-As the information stated above is just a guide and standard template that we provide you, however, the trip can be customized at your request to accommodate your specific requirements.
-Local politics, landslides, cancellation of local flights, weather, transport or a multitude of other factors that are beyond our control can result in a change of itinerary during on trip.
+Climbing Nirekha peak information stated above is just a sample guideline that we provide to climbers.
+However, the climbing journey is possible to remake at your request to accommodate your specific requirements.
+Local politics, landslides, cancellation of local flights, weather, transport, or a multitude of other factors that are beyond our control can result in a change of itinerary en route.

-“What makes Nirekha peak climbing special?”
+What makes Nirekha peak climbing special?

-We are a team of professional, experienced, well trained, and licensed local guides who know the destination much better than others.
-Not only this but also we give benefits to the local communities and helps to conserve natural resources which reduced costs and consumption.
+We are a team of professional, experienced, trained, and licensed local guides who know the destination much better than others.
+Not only this but also we give benefits to the local communities and help to conserve natural resources which reduced costs and consumption.